bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. The pop-up window containing the album images.

 == Changelog ==

+= V4.2.5 - 06.11.2014 =
+* Update : The French language file is updated.
+* Bugfix : Image hidden title style should be corrected.
+* Update: Changes were made to  gallery templates to have 'password protected' functionality.

 = V4.2.4 - 15.10.2014 =
 * NEW : Slovenian language file is added to the plugin.